By Jonathan Decker

 Christopher Nolan's underrated obsessed magician's thriller features a dependably solid performance by Christian Bale, with Hugh Jackman raising the bar for himself to match it.
 Perfect if you're looking for intelligence and chills instead of flat-out terror.

-Hands-down my favorite Halloween movie, this British zombie comedy is rated R, but an edited version is often on Comedy Central, so check your TV listings.
-Though it’s scary, it’s first and foremost a comedy, with clever dialogue, wonderful characters, and dark humor belly laughs galore.
+Hands-down my favorite Halloween movie, this British zombie comedy is rated R, but an edited version is often on Comedy Central if you want to watch it with your older kids.
+Though it's scary, it is first and foremost a comedy, with clever dialogue, wonderful characters, and dark humor belly laughs galore.

-Back when M. Night Shyamalan was making great movies, this was his most accessible to mainstream audiences.
+M. Night Shyamalan's most accessible film for mainstream audiences.
 Signs has the tone of a classic Twilight Zone episode, with wonderful comic relief and a moving, pro-faith payoff.

 Every bit as good as you remember, this one is truly frightening, but also wonderfully moving.
 Haley Joel Osment gives one of the all-time best child actor performances and in many respects Bruce Willis has never been better.
 As for the ending, now that the surprise twist is common knowledge, go back and watch how touching it is.

 Widely regarded as the “best worst movie ever made,” this truly terrible, made-in-Utah production is so incessantly bad that you will not stop laughing.